datanav/docs/configuration.rst

      -
      - Yes

-   * - ``prefixes``
+   * - ``prefix_includes``
-     - Dictionary
+     - List<String>
+     - A list of string keys to look up in the node-wide `RDF registry`.
+These keys reference objects which contain RDF support structures such as CURIE prefixes (and possibly references to other prefix sets to include).
-     - A dictionary mapping prefix to their URI expansions.
-This prefix mapping will be used to expand CURIES into full URIs.
+       The prefixes collected from the RDF registry will be used to expand CURIES into full URIs.
+       See :doc:`RDF support <rdf-support>` for more information about the RDF registry and how to configure it.
+       You do not need include any prefix sets to use the built-in RDF prefixes (i.e. RDF, RDFS, OWL and so on).
      -
-     - Yes
+     -

 Example configuration
 ^^^^^^^^^^^^^^^^^^^^^